d4g0/tiny-bookings/docs/README.md

 -   role: `full-admin`
     -	[basic-admin]*
     -	create basic admin users
     -	create full admin users
     -	list admins users
+    -   delete other admin users

 ##### `full-admin`

+[✅]
--   create basic admin users
+-   create admin users
     -   check if admin with `id` exists
     -   check if has the role `full-admin`
     -   then
+        -   basic
         -   create new `basic-admin` with
             -   name
+            -   email
+            -   password
+        -   full
+        -   create new `full-admin` with
+            -   name
+            -   email
+            -   password
+[✅]
+-   list admins

+[✅]
+-